FangkuaiYa0116/TheOtherRoles-Reworked/README.md

 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.8.1**
+- Updated to Among Us version 16.0.5(2025.5.20) (Vanilla Updates)
+- Delete Custom Server Ip and Port screen
+- Comprehensive rework is about to commence

 **Version 4.8.0**
 - Added an optional Role Draft mode, where players can select their role out of some roles that are shown to them.
 - Added a new option to allow the medic to shift the medic shield as well - no more invincible medics.